evelinesurbakti/Automated-Keywords-Extraction-of-Data-Analyst-Job-Descriptions-from-Indeed-using-NLP/README.md

 **Step 3.** Selecting the area that you want

-**Step 4.** Copy the ".summary" for your html_nodes
+**Step 4.** Copy the ".summary" for your html_nodes code.

-So, I detected the pattern on indeed's link page which is not ended by 1,2,3, ...
-It is the multiplication of 10.
-Here is the loop code for that condition:

-Next, I only have an interest to find a job in Dublin.
-Then I subset the data with unique location = Dublin.
+Full technical explanation is inside the R code.
+In brief, I detected the pattern on indeed's link pages, scraped all of the informations and grouped the data with Dublin location since I have an interest to analyze the job summaries in Dublin, Ireland.

 ## Exploratory Data Analysis & Preprocessing

-I will use the a basic NLP technique that constructs features based on term frequencies.
+I will use the a basic NLP technique (bag of words) that constructs features based on term/word (I will use both interchangeably) frequencies.
 I made use of these features to train the classifier given a collection of texts, known as a *corpus*.

-The summary of a job description will list the number of years of experience desired.
-We will see how the years of experience were distributed in Dublin data set.
+To answer the first question **"how many years of experience that I need?"**, we will see how the years of experience were distributed in Dublin data set.
+Most of the time, the summary of a job description will list the number of years of experience desired.
+I scraped the websites on October and November 2020.

 ![](./image/years.JPG)

-Compare to the October results,
-# note here
+# note

 Here is the count of top 10 most frequent words: